top of page

 What happens during a session?

 In the first instance you will be invited to an assessment meeting, where you can explain to the therapist what you are having difficulties with and, most importantly, what you want to accomplish.
-I work in a solution focussed way, which means the client sets outcome goals, and then we work out a treatment plan aimed at achieving them.
+I work in a solution-focussed way, which means the client sets outcome goals, and then we work out a treatment plan aimed at achieving them.

 From there, you will have a course of treatment sessions, which usually take place weekly.
 Despite popular images, in a clinical session there is no swinging watch.
 Instead, you will sit or lie down comfortably, and the therapist will talk you through relaxing each of your muscles.
 Then follows a guided visualisation, usually imagining a lovely, peaceful place, which is designed to induce a deep state of relaxation.
 Once you are really relaxed, the therapist will give you lots of positive suggestions, using more visualisations, metaphors, and stories.
 At the end of the session, you will gently be brought back to a state of normal awareness.